Television in Japan: Cable television

 Cable television was introduced to Japan in 1955, in Shibukawa, Gunma Prefecture.
 Until the 1980s, cable television in Japan was mainly limited to rural mountainous areas and outlying islands where the reception of terrestrial television was poor.
 Cable television started to proliferate in urban areas in the late 1980s, beginning with Tokyo, whose first cable television station began broadcasting in 1987.

+Only one percent of Japanese households were able to receive cable TV in 1992.
+This posed issues to the launch of new specialized cable networks.

+Following the lifting of legal controls by the Ministry of Posts and Telecommunications, six new cable channels launched on Japan's two communication satellites in mid-1992.
+Japanese law required new channels to receive half of the revenue from subscribers who received the scrambled signals.

+Over one million homes were connected to cable TV in 1995.

+As of 1995, Japan's eleven cable-only channels were carried through communication satellites.
+The most successful channel out of the eleven channels had less than 30,000 subscribers, far fewer than Wowow's 1.6 million subscribers.
+Programming was mostly limited to sports, news and old movies.
+The lack of programming and the downfall in the Japanese film industry were primary obstacles for the development of cable networks.

-In the mid 1990s, two-way multichannel cable television platforms first appeared in the market; broadband internet services started being bundled to cable television subscriptions in the late 1990s.
+In the mid-1990s, two-way multichannel cable television platforms first appeared in the market; broadband internet services started being bundled to cable television subscriptions in the late 1990s.

 Currently, there are several national and regional cable television providers in Japan, the largest being J:COM (a KDDI and Sumitomo Corporation joint-venture) and its subsidiary Japan Cablenet (JCN).
 These companies currently compete with the Japanese satellite television platforms SKY PerfecTV! and WOWOW, as well as the IPTV platform Hikari TV operated by NTT Plala.

-Japan Cable Television Engineering Association (JCTEA) is the umbrella organisation representing 600 member companies involved in research, designing, manufacturing, installation and maintenance of cable television facilities in Japan.
+The Japan Cable Television Engineering Association (JCTEA) is the umbrella organisation representing 600 member companies involved in research, designing, manufacturing, installation and maintenance of cable television facilities in Japan.